lewismj/cucumber/README.md

 **0.0.8+** Cucumber Test Framework (_runner_)

+Use **CucumberSpec** as the base class for your Cucumber test suite.

 In this version of the runner you can specify the Cucumber arguments via your `build.sbt` file, as follows:

 ```scala